 The Graduate College oversees and advances the University’s graduate mission, establishing and maintaining institutional standards for graduate program quality while advancing the University’s graduate enterprise.
 It leads and oversees all aspects of the University’s post-baccalaureate endeavors, such as the University’s graduate programs, faculty, and students.
-This includes:

 - promoting excellence in graduate teaching, research/creative activity, and professional growth